Octal To Hexadecimal Conversion Calculator

 Q3: What if I encounter an invalid octal number (e.g., containing digits greater than 7)?

 A3: An error will occur.
 Octal numbers only use digits 0-7.
-Any number containing a digit 8 or 9 is not a valid octal number.
-Robust code (like the Python example above) should include error handling to gracefully manage such invalid inputs.
+On the flip side, any number containing a digit 8 or 9 is not a valid octal number. reliable code (like the Python example above) should include error handling to gracefully manage such invalid inputs Nothing fancy..

 Q4: Is there a direct conversion method without going through decimal?